BlockstreamResearch/secp256k1-zkp/README.md

     $ make check  # run the test suite
     $ sudo make install  # optional

 To compile optional modules (such as Schnorr signatures), you need to run `./configure` with additional flags (such as `--enable-module-schnorrsig`).
 Run `./configure --help` to see the full list of available flags.
-For experimental modules, you will also need `--enable-experimental` as well as a flag for each individual module, e.g. `--enable-module-musig`.
+For experimental modules, you will also need `--enable-experimental` as well as a flag for each individual module, e.g. `--enable-module-rangeproof`.

 Building with CMake (experimental)
 ----------------------------------